scikit-learn/enhancement_proposals/slep011/proposal.rst

 This SLEP proposes a change in the decision making process.
 It proposes to not always call for a TC vote in case that no consensus is found during the vote of a SLEP.
-Instead, the TC should be appeal by the SLEP proposer.
+Instead, the matter goes to the TC if the proposer appeals to the TC.

 Motivation
 ##########

-Currently, the decision making process included in the governance document include the following statement:
+Currently, the decision making process included in the governance document includes the following statement:

 "[...]
 If no option can gather two thirds of the votes cast, the decision is escalated to the TC, which in turn will use consensus seeking with the fallback